Anne Moore journal

 This collection includes a single photocopy of Anne Moore’s journal.
 Entries detail her travels as a Quaker minister to Maryland, Pennsylvania, New York, parts of New England, and England.
 Entries also provide descriptions of Quaker meetings, visits from Friends, and Moore’s reflections on religion and advice for her children.

 Included at the end of the journal are testimonies about Moore by her children, which were read at her funeral and at the Baltimore Quarterly meeting.

-Ann Moore (1710-1783) was born Ann Harbut or Herbert on November 16, 1710 in Pennsylvania.
+Ann Moore (1710-1783) was born Ann Harbut or Herbert on November 16, 1710, in Pennsylvania.
 According to an account made by the Friends of Gunpowder Monthly Meeting, Moore’s mother died shortly after her birth and she was placed among Friends.
 Moore married Walter Moore, who was later disowned or resigned from the Society of Friends.
-The couple had four children, their birthdates are unknown.
-Moore was recognized as a minister in 1738, and traveled throughout the American colonies in that capacity.
-In 1760-1761, while en route to Great Britain, Moore’s ship was taken captive and carried to Spain.
+The couple had four children, whose birthdates are unknown.
+Moore was recognized as a minister in 1738, and traveled throughout the British colonies in North America in that capacity.
+In 1760 and 1761, while en route to Great Britain, Moore’s ship was taken captive and carried to Spain.
 In 1778, Moore traveled through Pennsylvania and New York, passing through military lines.
-Moore died on November 11, 1783 in Baltimore at the age of 73.
+Moore died on November 11, 1783, in Baltimore, at the age of 73.